co-cart/co-cart/plugins/cocart/readme.txt

 == Contributors & Developers ==

-"CoCart Lite" has **not** yet been translated in other languages.
-You can [translate "CoCart Lite" into your language](https://translate.wordpress.org/projects/wp-plugins/cart-rest-api-for-woocommerce).
+"CoCart" has **not** yet been translated in other languages.
+You can [translate "CoCart" into your language](https://translate.wordpress.org/projects/wp-plugins/cart-rest-api-for-woocommerce).

 **INTERESTED IN DEVELOPMENT?**